George Harmon Coxe: Novels

 He wrote a total of 63 novels starting in 1937, the last being published in 1975.

 Periodicals

-Coxe was a regular in premier pulp magazine Black Mask from 1934-43.
+Coxe appeared regularly in the pulp magazine Black Mask from 1934 to 1943.

 Radio and television

 Coxe's stories formed the basis for Dr. Standish, Medical Examiner, which debuted on CBS radio on July 1, 1948.
 Gary Merrill starred as Standish, who helped police "in cases involving sudden death under mysterious circumstances".
 The Standish stories were published in national magazines.

 His crime photographer character was featured on radio in the series Casey, Crime Photographer and on television in a series with the same title.

 Motion pictures

 Three films were made from his stories: Women Are Trouble, starring Stuart Erwin, Paul Kelly and Florence Rice, released in 1936; Murder with Pictures, which starred Lew Ayres and Gail Patrick, also released in 1936; and Here's Flash Casey, starring Eric Linden and Boots Mallory, released in 1938.